Tsleil-Waututh First Nation: Documentary and Notable Events

 In 2006, a documentary followed and was filmed by four Tsleil-Waututh youth to highlight their struggles with the education system.
 The documentary — titled Reds, Whites & the Blues and/or, Reading, Writing & the Rez — is a CBC Newsworld in-house production co-produced with CBUT.

 In 2010 TWN helped welcome the Vancouver 2010 Winter Olympics as part of the Four Host First Nations, which included Musqueam, Squamish, and Lil'wat Nations.
 It was the first time that Canada accommodated the Indigenous nations interest in the event.
 It was the first time Indigenous title holders were recognized by the Olympic body.

-The TWN is also opposed to the Trans Mountain Expansion Project and their views and scientific reports can be found at the Sacred Trust Initiative:
+TWN is also opposed to the Trans Mountain Expansion Project and their views and scientific reports can be found at the Sacred Trust Initiative website.: